Ap0stl3-git/cme-bashing/README.md

 # cme-bashing
-Bash script to automate common crackmapexec tasks
+Bash script to automate common CrackMapExec tasks

 There are 2 versions of the script.